 Change detection can only provide a “before and after” scenario; a time-series analysis provides an opportunity to study patterns and key changes in the landscape evolution over time.

 You won’t be able to download images if your SEPAL and GEE account aren’t connected.
 To learn more, go to Connect SEPAL to GEE.

-Once the Time-series recipe is selected, SEPAL will open the recipe process in a new tab (1); the base map will change to Google high-resolution imagery and the Area of interest (AOI) selection window will appear in the lower right (2).
+Once the Time series recipe is selected, SEPAL will open the recipe process in a new tab (see 1 in the following figure).
+The base map will change to Google high-resolution imagery and the Area of interest (AOI) selection window will appear in the lower right (2).

 The first step is to change the name of the recipe.
 This name will be used to identify your files and recipes in the SEPAL folders.
 Use the best-suited convention for your needs.
 Simply double-click the tab and enter a new name.
 It will default to

 The SEPAL team recommends using the following naming convention:

 In the lower-right corner, four tabs are available, allowing you to customize the time series to your needs:

 DAT: dates of the time series

 PRC: pre-processing parameters